 What I ended up doing really helped me through that process.
-So let me share it with you.
+So let me share that with you.

 - I first asked friends and family if they wanted anything and many of them took something that they could remember my husband by (which was very sweet).

 - I then made the decision to donate items vs. having a yard sale (I just wasn’t emotionally up to doing a yard sale).

 - The next step was to create a list of all the areas in my home.
 19 rooms plus 2 screened in porches and 2 outdoor decks.
 11 closets plus 2 pantries.

 - I then made a schedule.
 I basically gave myself a decluttering timeline.
 Three days a week I would tackle one section of a room or a closet.
 It could be just a drawer or a shelf or an entire closet.
 Whatever I could manage to do on that day.
 No matter what – no matter how I felt – I stuck to the schedule!
 That was very important.

 - It took over a year to get rid of the majority of the stuff in our home so that I could downsize and move – but I did it.

 It took years to accumulate all those tools, multiple sets of dishes, so many clothes I just stopped counting!
 I had to come to the realization that it was going to take some time to declutter.
 Once I accepted that, it was just a matter of sticking to the schedule.

 Just take it a bit at a time but stick to it.
 Having friends and family to help is always a bonus so don’t be afraid to ask.
 You can do it!

 4 Reasons Why Seniors Should Declutter